Everything you need to know about the total manufacturing cost formula

 In this guide, we’ll cover everything you need for your total manufacturing cost formula.

-Total Manufacturing Cost is the sum of expenses associated with all the resources spent in the process of creating your finished product.
+The total manufacturing cost is the sum of expenses associated with all the resources spent while manufacturing your finished goods inventory.

 However, calculating and understanding it is not so obvious.

-It is important to know what each element of your production process is costing you.
+Knowing what each element of your production process costs you is important.
 You need to understand how to split your total manufacturing cost into its constituent parts.

-The first distinction is between the three major costs components of manufacturing a product.
-These can be direct or indirect.
-There are things that never touch your product but still need to be in your total cost calculation.
+The first distinction is between the three major costs components of manufacturing a product — these can be direct or indirect.
+Some things never touch your product but still need to be in your total cost calculation.

-That’s right — pretty much everything in your business has an impact on your costs, even if it seems separate at first glance.
+That’s right — pretty much everything in your business impacts your costs, even if it seems separate at first glance.

-Direct costs refers to everything spent on the bulk of the manufacturing process.
-This could be material costs (e.g. raw materials) and time costs (e.g. staff wages).
+Direct costs refer to everything spent on the bulk of the manufacturing process.
+This could be material costs (for example, raw materials) and time costs (staff wages).
 They must play a physical role in assembly or production for it to be a direct cost.